I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ursdevice/nf-ursdevice-ursioresourcelistappenddescriptor.md

 ## -remarks
-After the client driver calls <a href="buses.ursdeviceinitialize">UrsDeviceInitialize</a>, the framework allocates memory for the <i>resource requirements list</i>.
-When the USB dual-role class extension  invokes the client driver's implementation of <a href="buses.evt_urs_device_filter_resource_requirements">EVT_URS_DEVICE_FILTER_RESOURCE_REQUIREMENTS</a>, it passes a WDFIORESREQLIST handle to that requirements list along with URSIORESLIST handles for host and function role <i>resource lists</i>.
+After the client driver calls <a href="..\ursdevice\nf-ursdevice-ursdeviceinitialize.md">UrsDeviceInitialize</a>, the framework allocates memory for the <i>resource requirements list</i>.
+When the USB dual-role class extension  invokes the client driver's implementation of <a href="https://msdn.microsoft.com/library/windows/hardware/mt595921">EVT_URS_DEVICE_FILTER_RESOURCE_REQUIREMENTS</a>, it passes a WDFIORESREQLIST handle to that requirements list along with URSIORESLIST handles for host and function role <i>resource lists</i>.
 In the implementation, the client driver is expected to enumerate through the requirements list and add the resource descriptor (if it wants to use that resource)  to the resource list for each role.

 To add a resource descriptors for a role, the driver calls <b>UrsIoResourceListAppendDescriptor</b> and specifies the descriptor and the resource list to which the resource must be added.

-For a code example, see <a href="buses.evt_urs_device_filter_resource_requirements">EVT_URS_DEVICE_FILTER_RESOURCE_REQUIREMENTS</a>.
+For a code example, see <a href="https://msdn.microsoft.com/library/windows/hardware/mt595921">EVT_URS_DEVICE_FILTER_RESOURCE_REQUIREMENTS</a>.

-For more information about resource requirements lists, see <a href="wdf.hardware_resources_for_kmdf_drivers">Handling Hardware Resources</a>.
+For more information about resource requirements lists, see <a href="https://msdn.microsoft.com/30ceb7db-f11e-498c-a0c0-a63218627c6e">Handling Hardware Resources</a>.

 ## -requirements